Articles on Programming Guide strive to…

 - …the reader should as quickly as possible be unblocked and be able to switch back to his/her IDE and continue programming

 Currently serving 354 articles on Java, Go and algorithms.

-When I started out programming in Java I often referred to a site called Example Depot.
-It was a great resource for easy-to-forget boiler plate snippets, conveniently available for copy/paste.
+Back in the days there was a popular site called Example Depot.
+It was a great resource for ready-to-use code snippets, conveniently available for copy/paste.
 It was also straight to the point with example code up front.

-The site died and along came Stack Overflow which is now the dominant programming resource.
-I like Stack Overflow.
-I’m even one of the top 100 contributors.
-But has its drawbacks.
-The quality is often poor and the best answer is not always found at the top.
-It's also problem / solution oriented as opposed to example snippets / "cookbook" oriented as Example Depot was.
-The recently launched Stack Overflow Docs is intended to cover this niche.
-I like the idea of SO docs but it fails to deliver in my opinion.
-It suffers from the same quality issues as the Q/A site and it’s really unstructured.
-I doubt the quality will ever be satisfactory and the non-structuredness is by design.
+The site died and along came Stack Overflow which is now the dominant online resource for programmers.
+Stack Overflow is great, the founder of Programming.Guide is in fact among the top 100 contributors.
+But Stack Overflow has its drawbacks.
+The quality is not what you'd like it to be, and the best answer is not always found at the top.
+It's also entirely problem / solution oriented as opposed to example snippets / "cookbook" oriented as Example Depot was.
+An attempt to cover this niche was made with Stack Overflow Docs.
+The philosophy behind SO Docs was good; concise and to-the-point articles with examples-first.
+It failed to deliver however, and the project was discontinued in August 2017.